Too tired to decide

 You've made a thousand decisions today.
 The fridge is open.
 Nothing is happening.

 For tired moms standing in the kitchen at 5:43pm, brain offline, with three people asking what's for dinner.
-Answer 3 tiny questions, get a real plan.
+Answer 3 tiny questions, get a realistic plan.

 It's standing in the kitchen at 5:43pm, everyone's hungry, and your brain has absolutely left the building.